 - While you can broil the XXL and XXXL lobster tails, you may want to pick another option, such as baking or grilling, to prevent them from burning or overcooking.

-How to Steam Lobster Tails
+How to Steam Lobster Tails?

 Steaming lobster tails is an excellent option when dealing with whole, butterfly, or split lobster tails.
 This is a favorite method for cooking lobster tails in Maine that gives you the pure flavor of the lobster without the risk of watering it down like boiling lobster tails.
 The steam heat makes for a tender and sweet-tasting tail.
-Remember to watch you your cooking time as it is easy to steam the tails too long.
+Remember to watch your cooking time as it is easy to steam the tails too long.
 Here’s how to do it:

 - Begin by adding 2 inches of water to a pot and bringing it to a boil.